roflmuffin/CounterStrikeSharp/README.md

 - Supporting both platforms is a lot of work for 1 person, so there are no real plans to support Windows.

 ## Install
 Download the latest build from [here](https://github.com/roflmuffin/CounterStrikeSharp/releases).
-(Download the with Runtime version if this is your first time installing.
+(Download the with runtime version if this is your first time installing).

 Detailed installation instructions can be found in the [docs](https://docs.cssharp.dev/guides/getting-started/).